George Mallory: Childhood

-George Herbert Leigh-Mallory was born at Newton Hall, Mobberley, Cheshire, on 18 June 1886, the first son and second child of the Reverend Herbert Leigh Mallory, rector of the parish.
-His mother was Annie Beridge Leigh-Mallory.
-Mallory had two sisters, Mary Henrietta and Annie Victoria (Avie), and a younger brother, Trafford, the Second World War Royal Air Force commander.
+George Herbert Leigh Mallory was born at Newton Hall, Mobberley, Cheshire, on 18 June 1886.

+He was the first son and second child of Annie Beridge Leigh-Mallory and the Reverend Herbert Leigh Mallory, rector of the parish.

+Mallory had two sisters, Mary Henrietta and Annie Victoria (Avie), and a younger brother, Trafford, who was a Second World War Royal Air Force commander.
 (Note: In 1944, Sir Trafford Leigh-Mallory was Commander-in-Chief of the Allied Expeditionary Air Force.
 On 14 November 1944, Trafford and his wife Doris (née Sawyer) died when his aircraft hit a mountain in the French Alps, near Grenoble.)

+(Herbert Mallory legally changed his surname to Leigh-Mallory in 1914; Trafford followed suit, but George remained known as Mallory.)

 At the end of 1891, the Mallorys moved from Newton Hall to Hobcroft House, Mobberley.
 The family resided there until 1904, when they moved to Birkenhead, Cheshire.

-Mallory exhibited early audaciousness for climbing.
-Aged 7, he climbed the roof of his father's church, St Wilfrid's, in Mobberley.
+Mallory exhibited an early proclivity for climbing, and at age 7 he climbed the roof of his father's church, St Wilfrid's, in Mobberley.

 His sister Avie recalls, "He climbed everything that it was at all possible to climb."

-Included in his climbing escapades were the drainpipes of Hobcroft House and the walls that divided the farmers' fields.
+Included in his climbing exploits were the drainpipes of Hobcroft House and the walls that divided the farmers' fields.